 - And a lot more.

-Once you've familiarized yourself with GummySearch, you might put all marketing efforts into Reddit.
+Once you've familiarized yourself with GummySearch, you should see many opportunities for marketing on Reddit.

 Quora is an absolute gold mine of content ideas, potential customers, and people who would benefit from your service or from reading your content.